 Portfolio managers at T. Rowe Price and its affiliates may manage multiple accounts.
-These accounts may include, among others, mutual funds, exchange-traded funds, separate accounts (assets managed on behalf of institutions such as pension funds, colleges and universities, and foundations), offshore funds, and common trust funds.
+These accounts may include, among others, mutual funds, exchange-traded funds, business development companies, separate accounts (assets managed on behalf of institutions such as pension funds, colleges and universities, and foundations), offshore funds, private funds, and common trust funds.
 T. Rowe Price also provides non-discretionary advice to institutional investors in the form of delivery of model portfolios.
 Portfolio managers make investment decisions for each portfolio based on the investment objectives, policies, practices, and other relevant investment considerations that they believe are applicable to that portfolio.
 Consequently, portfolio managers may purchase (or sell) securities for one portfolio and not another portfolio.
 T. Rowe Price and its affiliates have adopted brokerage and trade allocation policies and procedures that they believe are reasonably designed to address any potential conflicts associated with managing multiple accounts.
+Investments made by a fund and the results achieved by a fund at any given time are not expected to be the same as those made by other funds for which T. Rowe Price acts as investment adviser, including funds with names, investment objectives and policies, and/or portfolio management teams, similar to a fund.
+This may be attributable to a wide variety of factors, including, but not limited to, large shareholder purchases or redemptions or specific investment restrictions.
 Please see the "Portfolio Transactions" section of this SAI for more information about our brokerage and trade allocation policies.
 Also, as disclosed under the "Portfolio Manager Compensation" section, the portfolio managers' compensation is determined in the same manner with respect to all portfolios managed by the portfolio manager.